 The Company has been approved for funding under the TPC initiative of Industry Canada.
 The funding is to support the Company's research and development efforts in fast rate batteries and electric vehicles.
 The Company expects to receive contributions of up to 29.7% of the specified costs of the development project, to a maximum amount of Cdn \$10,000 (\$9,439).
 Under the terms of the amended agreement, the Company is forecasting that an amount up to a maximum of \$5,608 is to be repaid by royalties, commencing in 2009 through to 2015, with payment to be deferred or reduced if certain revenue thresholds are not achieved.
-These revenue thresholds were not achieved during fiscal 2009.
+These revenue thresholds were not achieved during the quarter ended December 31, 2009.

 Cumulative claims of \$5,076 were received by the Company as at September 30, 2008 from the TPC program and recognized after approval and payment of each claim.
 During fiscal 2009, the Company received contributions totaling \$2,548 (2008-\$642) from the TPC program.
 The program expired on March 31, 2009.
-Reimbursements for Claims for the quarter ending March 31, 2009 have been submitted but not yet received.
+Reimbursements for Claims for the quarter ending March 31, 2009 for \$613 (2008-\$535) were received during the quarter ended December 31, 2009.